jphart/Photobooth/README.md

 Could
 -----

-* Save as JPG rather than PNG
+* Save as JPG rather than PNG Done